SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/04-Bootstrap-Components.md

 Bootstrap has a number of form control styles, layout options and custom components for creating a wide variety of forms​.

-Use type attribute on all inputs to take advantage of newer input controls.
+Use type attributes on all inputs to take advantage of newer input controls

-Email verification​

-Number selection​
+Many modern browsers can perform email verification​, simply based on the type attribute.

 [/slide]